- ODX Platform

 Levels are best kept below 350 mg/dl

 It is known that inflammation is involved in prostate cancer development and progression.
 IL-6 and CRP are two of the inflammatory markers that have been most strongly connected with prostate cancer.
 High C-reactive protein levels in men are associated with a 40% higher risk of prostate cancer and a high pre-diagnostic IL-6 reading may lead to a less than optimal prostate cancer outcome.[ii]
 High levels of IL-6 and CRP may be responsible, at least in some part, for creating an environment in which cancer is more likely to develop and progress.

 I like to see numbers of CRP below 0.55 mg/L for men and 0.8 mg/L for women, and levels of IL-6 below 150 pg/mL

 Insulin and Metabolic Syndrome

 There is more and more research coming out on preventing, tracking, and treating prostate cancer.
 I have only introduced the topic of blood testing for prostate disease, with the aim of illustrating the possibilities that exist.
 I urge all of you Functional Medicine practitioners to use what’s available to help your patients, and to keep up with the exciting advancements in this field.
-That’s why Optimal DX offers an annual FBCA Mastery Training Program that comprehensively discusses the various biomarkers practitioners can test for in their patients’ blood, their significance and their holistic context — including those biomarkers that may help in a prostate cancer diagnosis.
-You can sign up for the training waitlist here.
+That’s why Optimal DX offers an annual FBCA Mastery Training Program that comprehensively discusses the various biomarkers practitioners can test for in their patients’ blood, their significance, and their holistic context — including those biomarkers that may help in a prostate cancer diagnosis.

 [i] Nevalainen, M. Researchers Discover Effective Method For Killing Prostate Cancer Cells, AScribe News, Inc. May, 2003, Georgetown University Medical Center